novatorem/novatorem/SetUp.md

 * Register on [Vercel](https://vercel.com/)

-* Create project linked to your github repo
+* Fork this repo, then create a vercel project linked to it

 * Add Environment Variables:
     * `https://vercel.com/<YourName>/<ProjectName>/settings/environment-variables`